pq-code-package/tsc/meetings/2024-05-23/minutes.md

 ### Security

-Nigel noted that liboqs recently enabled private vulnarability reporting in their github repositories and proposed we do the same in pqcp (including creation of a SECURITY.md).
+Nigel noted that liboqs recently enabled private vulnerability reporting in their github repositories and proposed we do the same in pqcp (including creation of a SECURITY.md).
 We agreed this was reasonable to do.

 ### PQCA update